Introduction: Epoxy Coasters

 Step 5: Inspecting and Pouring

 First inspect the underside of your seal for any leaks, this happens and isn't a big deal since you were using small amounts, the parchment paper will prevent it from sticking to the table and the masking tape will prevent it from sticking to the frame.
-Some of these can be pulled off (as seen above) while others will require a little love from the Dremel (next step for more of that).
+Some of these can be pulled off (as seen above) while others will require a little love from a Dremel or sandpaper (next step for more of that).

 When pouring, start in the middle, pour a bit and use your stirring stick to spread it out.
 Often times I ended up pouring too much and needed to spoon it back into the cup.
 The best way to see if you poured too much epoxy is to get eye level with your coaster and see if it's raised up above the tape.